-- Whether there is an immediate risk to pupil(s) - ° If a referral needs to be made to the police and/or children's social care - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed) - What further information is required to decide on the best response - Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) - Whether immediate action should be taken to delete or remove images or videos from devices or online services - Any relevant facts about the pupils involved which would influence risk assessment
+- Whether there is an immediate risk to pupil(s) - If a referral needs to be made to the police and/or local authority children's social care - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed) - What further information is required to decide on the best response - Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) - Whether immediate action should be taken to delete or remove images or videos from devices or online services - Any relevant facts about the pupils involved which would influence risk assessment - If there is a need to contact another school, college, setting or individual

-- ° If there is a need to contact another school, college, setting or individual - Whether to contact parents or carers of the pupils involved (in most cases parents/carers should be involved)
+Whether to contact parents or carers of the pupils involved (in most cases parents/carers should be involved)

-The DSL will make an immediate referral to police and/or children's social care if:
+The DSL will make an immediate referral to police and/or local authority children's social care if:

-- The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the images or videos is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)
+- The incident involves an adult.
+Where an adult poses as a child to groom or exploit a child or young person, the incident may first present as a child-on-child incident.
+See appendix 4 for more information on assessing adult-involved incidents - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to SEN) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the images or videos is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)